 Canoes, kayaks, stand-up paddleboards, paddleboats, and rowboats are available for most of the summer.
 A boat launch is provided with limited boat trailer parking spaces.
 An annual or daily boat trailer parking pass is required.

-Please note the following ordinance: A 15-mph speed limit for watercraft on Bryant Lake is in effect Sundays from noon–6:00 PM, Memorial Day weekend through Labor Day.
+Please note the following ordinance: A 15-mph speed limit for watercraft on Bryant Lake is in effect Sundays from 12 PM–6 PM, Memorial Day weekend through Labor Day.

 2 miles of trails

-Dogs are allowed on all paved trails with a six-foot, non-retractable leash.
-During the winter, the multi-use trails provide access for dog sleds, skijoring and dogs on 6-foot non-retractable leash.
+Dogs on a six-foot non-retractable leash are allowed on paved and turf trails, except where otherwise noted.
+During the winter, the multi-use trails provide access for dog sleds, skijoring and dogs on six-foot non-retractable leash.
 Owners must pick-up after their dogs.

 Geocaching is a family-friendly, high-tech treasure hunt that combines respect for the environment with a sense of adventure.
 This activity involves placing or looking for a cache using global positioning system (GPS) equipment.